To search within this page for a word or phrase, use CTRL+F or Command+F.

 When a student exceeds their major’s NTIC, they enter a four semester period during which candidacy is still valid, but which is beyond the norm for their discipline.

 Four semesters after the end of Normative Time in Candidacy for the particular program, candidacy ends, or “lapses”.
 Lapsed candidacy indicates that the student has exceeded the time that their doctoral program has indicated the Qualifying Examination should be considered valid.
 (This date is indicated in the student’s GLOW record as “Candidacy End Date”).
 If otherwise in good academic standing, the student may continue to register, but to file the dissertation, the program must affirm that the student still possesses the currency of knowledge originally demonstrated in the Qualifying Examination.
-The program or the Graduate Dean may require a new Qualifying Examination or other evidence of currency of knowledge before recommending the award of the degree.
+The program or the Dean of the Graduate Division may require a new Qualifying Examination or other evidence of currency of knowledge before recommending the award of the degree.